Arch Robotics coverMy book. MIT Press, 2016

 The list that follows names and describes the graded components for this course.
 Each component is worth so many points, as shown in red type.
 The sum of all of these components equals the final grade of 100 points.
 The numerical scale for grading is as follows: A+ (98–100), A (93–97), A- (90–92), B+ (88–89), B (83–87), B- (80–82), C+ (78–79), C (73–77), C- (70–72), D+ (68–69), D (65–67), D- (below 65).

-• VIDEO [my guide] communicates a full, cohesive story of your designed, interactive artifact, answering why, for whom, where, and for what purpose.
+• VIDEO [my guide] [15 points] communicates a full, cohesive story of your designed, interactive artifact, answering why, for whom, where, and for what purpose.
 Upload to our shared folder an MP4 file reduced to < 30MB using, e.g., Handbrake (see my video guide).
 In your Documentation, include a URL link to your video uploaded to Vimeo or YouTube.
 The video will otherwise adhere to the requirements for a Video Showcase submission to the ACM conference, CHI, a benchmark for design research.
 (Videos from a previous Video Showcase.)